tekumara/notes/pyenv.md

 ## pyenv-virtualenvwrapper (recommended)

 [pyenv-virtualenvwrapper](https://github.com/pyenv/pyenv-virtualenvwrapper), unlike pyenv-virtualenv, does not extend pyenv with the abillity to create virtualenvs as first-class pyenv versions.
-Instead, when creating a virtualenv, it makes virtualenvwrapper use the active pyenv version of python, rather than the system version.
+Instead it causes virtualenvwrapper to use the active pyenv version of python when creating a virtualenv, rather than the system version.
 Unlike pyenv-virtualenv it places virtualenvs in the standard location, eg: *~/.virtualenvs* which means it integrates with other tools.

 eg:
 ```